Japan - Yokohama National University

 The city of Yokohama has been a port since 1858 and a city since 1889.
 It has an interesting combination of old and modern architecture and has a vibrant international community.
 Yokohama is convenient to Tokyo, the ancient capital of Kamakura, and the hot springs of Hakone.

-The JOY program is designed for undergraduate students interested in studying for between five months and an academic year at this prestigious national university.
-It offers courses taught in English for students who wish to learn more about the Japanese society, culture, business, environment, and advances in technology and science of Japan while working on their Japanese language skills.
+The JOY program is designed for undergraduate students interested in studying for between six months and a year at this prestigious national university.
+It offers courses taught in English for students who wish to learn more about the Japanese society, culture, business, and environment, and advances in technology and science of Japan while working on their Japanese language skills.
 Japanese language courses are offered from beginning to advanced levels.
 To allow for as much contact as possible with students from Japan, JOY courses offered in English also are made available to regular students of YNU.

 Most courses offered through the JOY program are two credits each and in the past have included courses such as: